-Consider another interesting study aimed at analysing the role of the human factor in industrial safety, but at the level of organisational culture.
-F.W.
-Guldenmund [8] examines three approaches to safety culture in terms of their basic concepts of culture and organisational culture.
+Consider another interesting study aimed at analysing the role of the human factor of industrial safety, but at the level of organisational culture.
+Guldenmund (2010), examines three approaches to safety culture in terms of their basic concepts of culture and organisational culture.
 Since culture is an intangible, vague concept that encompasses acquired assumptions that are shared by group members and that give meaning to their perceptions, behaviour and actions of others, according to the scientist, the main assumptions that form the essence of culture are common and unwritten beliefs, which are subtly manifested in the visible world.
 According to security researchers, the concept of culture lacks considerable depth and subtlety, and it falls into the category of behavioural and other visible characteristics, regardless of the significance that these characteristics may actually have, and are often filled with normative overtones.
-F.W.
-Guldenmund [8] noted that by combining three approaches, we will be able to resurrect the concept of safety culture and strengthen its analytical capacity in understanding the development and implementation of security management systems.
+Guldenmund noted that by combining three approaches, we will be able to resurrect the concept of safety culture and strengthen its analytical capacity in understanding the development and implementation of security management systems (Guldenmund, 2010).